 - Shrimp: Soak shrimps with enough water to cover.
 Chill in the refrigerator overnight.

 - Bamboo Leaves: Rinse the bamboo leaves and bamboo twine.
-Place in a large clean bowl (or in a cleaned sink) and submerge them completely under boiling water overnight.
-Use a pestle and mortar (or a heavy glass bowl of water) to keep the leaves submerged if needed.
+Place in a large clean bowl (or in a cleaned sink) and submerge them completely under boiling water.
+After 1 hour, separate the leaves gently, then keep them completely submerged overnight.
+(Use a pestle and mortar (or a heavy glass bowl of water) to keep the leaves submerged if needed.)

 - Rice: Rinse glutinous rice several times until the water is translucent – about 5 to 6 times.
 Soak in water for 1 hour, then drain well.